makrai/notes/lee22-meta-learning-survey.md

     * In each episode, model parameters θ are updated with S, and then the losses are computed with the updated model and Q
-    * The meta-parameters φ are then updated based on the losses, as the metalearning framework introduced in Section 2
+    * The meta-parameters φ are then updated based on the losses, as the meta-learning framework introduced in Section 2
     * The test set of the corpus is used to build T test for evaluation
-    * As compared to constructing T train from multiple relevant corpora, which are often not available, building T train with one corpus makes metalearning methodology more applicable
+    * As compared to constructing T train from multiple relevant corpora, which are often not available, building T train with one corpus makes meta-learning methodology more applicable
   * more comparable with existing NLP studies
   * hE less generalizable to various attributes such as domains and languages
-* How to sample the data points to form a task 4 is the key in such category
+* How to sample the data points to form a task is the key in such category
   * NAS research (Sec 4.3): the support and query sets are randomly sampled
-  * Learning to Compare in Section 4.2 splits the data points of different classes in different tasks based on some predefined criteria
+  * Learning to Compare (Sec 4.2) splits based on some predefined criteria
   * NLP-specific ways to construct the tasks
     * Huang+ (2018): a relevance function to sample the support set S based on its relevance to the query set Q